HOW TO USE Molto Tanto Troppo Poco Tutto Ogni Qualche

 info

-Tutto and ogni are often used interchangeably
+Tutto and ogni are often used interchangeably.

 Ogni giorno -> tutti i giorni (every day)